openpermissions/odrl-profile/README.md

 Offer Expiry data
 -----------------

-Open Permissions provides a special term to indicate when a license is going to be expired.
+Open Permissions provides a special term to indicate when an Offer is going to be expired.

 Limitation of ODRL expressivity by the OpenPermissions Platform